🇯🇵 日本語 | 🇺🇸 English

 The result is 0

 Integer division by 0 is a runtime error.
-If you divide by a variable, check that it is not zero first.
+If you're dividing by a variable, check that it's not zero first.

 Q3.
 How do you fix an infinite loop?